California top court says police must name officers in shootings

 The case at issue before the court involved a December 2010 shooting by two Long Beach policemen who opened fire on an intoxicated man standing in his front yard after he pointed a garden hose spray nozzle at them.
 The man, 35-year-old Douglas Zerby, was struck multiple times and killed.

-When a Los Angeles Times reporter sought the names of the officers involved, as well as those of all Long Beach officers connected to such shootings over the previous six years, the Long Beach Police Officers Association went to court.
-It sought to bar release of the names on the grounds that doing so could lead to threats against them.
+When a Los Angeles Times reporter sought the names of the officers involved, as well as the identity of all Long Beach officers connected to such shootings over the previous six years.

-Kelli Sager, an attorney representing the newspaper in the case, said the decision represented a win for freedom of information on an issue in a state where many cities and counties had made a practice of withholding the names of police officers involved in shootings.

-"The California Supreme Court today laid to rest all the misconceptions police unions have argued about whether this information is public," Sager said.
-"We're very gratified the Supreme Court has issued this resounding opinion in favor of public access to information."

-Attorneys representing the police union could not immediately be reached for comment on the ruling.
+Attorneys representing the police union and Los Angeles Times could not immediately be reached for comment on the ruling.